 At Sally Morin Personal Injury Lawyers, we successfully settle over 93% of our cases without having to file suit and litigate, and only 1% of our cases end up in trial.
 Of course when the insurance company is being unreasonable, we'll litigate and fight for what's fair for our client.
 The bottom line is we do was is best for our client!

-When you're making a personal injury claim, learn everything you can about the process.
-That information will serve you well throughout the entire ordeal.
-Find whatever Dummies guide to personal injury law you can and dig in!
+When you're making a personal injury claim, learn everything you can about the process and try to stay calm and patient as you pursue your claim.
+Legal information will serve you well throughout the entire ordeal.

-If you have a serious traffic accident case that you'd like our 5-star rated team of personal injury lawyers to evaluate, click here for a FREE online case evaluation.
-It only takes 3 minutes and is FREE.
+If you have a serious traffic accident case and you'd like our 5-star rated team of personal injury lawyers to evaluate it, click here for a FREE online case evaluation.
+It only takes 3 minutes and it’s FREE.